 Add a seat

 Whether it’s for brushing hair, teeth or supervising kids during bath time or even just for decoration, keeping a chair or stool handy in the bathroom always helps.

 Walls are just as important to a room as flooring is.

 Paint is always a good idea, but if you want to go one step further then go for a feature tile wall.
 These are very easy to keep clean, with only a wipe needed and you can go for ones with interesting patterns and designs.
 Mosaics are brilliant, or if you prefer something a little more minimalistic then plain tiles with the occasional pattern dotted around.
-If you go for something darker, then these can hide dirt and grime better than a lighter colour…
+You might even choose to try bathroom wall panels which are so easy to install and look fantastic when they’re finished.
+When it comes to colour, if you go for something darker, then these can hide dirt and grime better than a lighter colour…

 One of the most annoying things about the bathroom is when your kids and teenagers leave their dirty clothes all over the floor after a shower or bath.
 Tackle this by keeping a laundry hamper in the bathroom so no dirty clothes are left lying around.